My Name is Katherine Wolfgramme FRSA, I am a binary transgender woman, and my pronoun is SHE .

-I transitioned almost thirty years ago, and I have witnessed great change over that time.
+I transitioned over thirty years ago, and I have witnessed great change over that time.
 As a gender diversity consultant, educator and advisor, this gives me a unique outlook and perspective – a more compassionate, comprehensive and empathetic translation of the transgender experience.